chap0ng/2023-head-md-future-of-drawing/head-md-future-of-drawing/process/2023-11-03/readme.md

 ### Today objectives :
 1. Adding list of possible activation on 2023-11-02 readme
 2. Posting Sound design prototypes on 2023-11-02 readme
-3. Posting prototypes pictures on 2023-11-02 readme
+3. Posting prototypes pictures and videos on 2023-11-02 readme
 4. Video of the prototype testing (and adding the prototype sounds to it)
 5. Adding new list of references ( emotional robots references )
 6. Sketching the testing experience.